nesseratious/AR-Navigation/README.md

 ### Features:
 - Automatic calculation of the optimal route.
-- Dynamic minimap that shows user's current location.
+- Dynamic minimap that shows users current location.
-- Intuitive UI that shows user's destination and has a list of quick buttons for predefined destinations.
+- Intuitive UI that shows users destination and has a list of quick buttons for predefined destinations.
 - Floating Icons to hightlight possible points of interest.
-- Ability to spawn custom markers that will snap to a detected surface.
+- Custom markers that can snap to a detected surface.
 - QRCode detection.

 ### How it works?
 1.

 ### How to set it up?
-1. Place an ARWorldBase instance anywhere on the map, it will serve as target area's origin.
+1. Place an ARWorldBase instance anywhere on the map, it will serve as target areas origin.
-2. In ARWorldBase properties enter target area's rotation relative to the world true north.
+2. In ARWorldBase properties enter target areas rotation relative to the world true north.
 3. Place one or multiple instances of MapSegment, they will serve as containers that represent each segments properties.
 Multiple segments are used to divide the map by floors or by some small sub-areas.
 Attach each MapSegment to the ARWorldBase.
-4. For each MapSegment you assign it's floor map (used only for debuging purposses and will be hidden in the app) and a static mesh that represents segment's map in the real world.
+4. For each MapSegment assign its floor map (used only for debuging purposses and will be hidden in the app) and a static mesh that represents segments map in the real world.
-5. Adjust scale of the segment to match it's real world scale (it is very important!).
+5. Adjust scale of the segment to match its real world scale (it's very important!).
 6. Build navigation graph by placing Vertex instances on your map segments and connecting them using BilateralConnections and LateralConnections arrays.
 Give an ID to every Vertex that represents a destination point (user will be able to perform search using this ID).
 Verticles that are used only to connect other verticles should have theirs ID field empty.
 Attach all placed vertices to the map segment they belong.

 **Navigation is ready!
 The next steps are not required, but will greatly improve user experience.**